hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step10-service-account.md

 This example is simple because both the readability of the source code repo and the container image registry are not protected with a secret.
 Therefore, we are just setting up a simple role.

-Now a ServiceAccount named "service-account" is defined.
+Now a ServiceAccount named _service-account_ is defined.

 `kubectl get ServiceAccounts`{{execute}}